Breaking through Barriers

 Remold Your Business; Reignite Your Growth Engine

 Leaders must change their “mindset” to empower and enable the organizational change; provide the right “skillset” for their teams; and give them the “toolset” required for effective market-driven learning.
 In most cases, the core potential already exists, so there is no need to start over; you just need to remold into a learning organization.
-There are five things to do first:

-- Redefine and re-prioritize project charters that meet the requirements of speed, agility, and simplicity.
-Requirements are business and industry specific.
+- Redefine and reprioritize project charters that meet the requirements of speed, agility, and simplicity.
+Requirements are business- and industry-specific.
 There is no generic.

 - Obtain the market analytics before engaging the teams in product development.
 Using the right toolset, cuts this time down to less than two months, and saves several months of wasted development time.